 - Force stop button.
 Stops an app that is misbehaving.
 Stopping an app, process, or service may cause your device to stop working correctly.
 You may need to restart your device after doing this. - Uninstall button.
-Deletes the app and all of its data and settings.
-Only the tablet's owner can see all apps on the device and uninstall an app for all users. - Disable button.
+Deletes the app and all of its data and settings. - Disable button.
 Prevents the app from running, but does not uninstall it.
-This option is available for some apps and services that can't be uninstalled. - Clear data button.
+This option is available for some apps and services that can't be uninstalled.

+- Clear data button.
 Delete an app's settings and other data without removing the app itself. - Clear cache button.
-If the app stores data in a temporary area of the tablet's memory, lists how much information is stored, and includes a button for clearing it. - Launch by default.
+If the app stores data in a temporary area of the phone's memory, lists how much information is stored, and includes a button for clearing it. - Launch by default.
 If you have configured an app to launch certain file types by default, you can clear that setting here. - Permissions.
-Lists the kinds of information about your tablet and data the app has access to.
+Lists the kinds of information about your phone and data the app has access to.